obniz/obniz/README.md

     }
   }
 ```
-and it's io peripherals too
+and its io peripherals too can be used
 ```javascript
   var obniz = new Obniz("0000-0000");
   obniz.onconnect = async function () {